JasonRuckman/sidney/README.md

 1. References: Sidney doesn't yet have the concept of references, if objects refer to each other, they won't be linked up when the object is read back in.
 2. Circular Types / Data: Sidney doesn't resolve circular references either in the data, or in the type structure and will most likely get into an infinite loop and stackoverflow.
 3. Erasure: If you cast your tokens to objects or something else, or nest them in generic types, things won't work, the type information needs to be known up front to work.
 The exception is in the scala api, where the typetags will be propagated.
+4. ClassLoading: There's an outstanding issue to allow classloaders to be passed in, but nothing at present.

 ## Maven